 Sometimes our best plans go wrong.
 We fight with our boyfriend or girlfriend, who also happens to hold the keys to our apartment, and we end up out on the street.
 We get sick, miss work, and no longer have the money to pay the rent.
 We move into an apartment we think will be ideal, only to find we have a creepy landlord.
 If we’re lucky, we have time to start the whole housing process over again (some luck!).
 But sometimes we find ourselves homeless or close to homeless without a moment’s notice.

-The New York City Human Resource Administration (HRA)
+The New York City Human Resources Administration (HRA)

 HRA’s requirements include that you have a steady source of income, that the lease to the apartment is in your name, and that the apartment is affordable given your income.

 BronxWorks is part of the HomeBase program that helps people who are homeless.
-Click here for a list of HomeBase resource centers in New York City.
+Click here for a map of HomeBase resource centers in New York City.

 Center for Urban Community Services (CUCS)